telvis07/stats/stats-101-book-summary.md

 * "probability a person's height equals 4 feet __or shorter__"
 * "probability a cookie has __at least__ 10 chocolate chips"
-* "probability a shopping cart has 3 items __or fewer__".
+* "probability a shopping cart has 3 items __or greater__".

-The __emphasized__ phrases indicate we want the total population up to a certain value.
+The __emphasized__ phrases indicate we want the total population with a value in a certain range.
 This contrasts with probability density, that answers questions like:

 * "probability a person's height __exactly equals__ 4 feet"
 * "probability a cookie has __exactly__ 10 chocolate chips"
 * "probability a shopping cart has __exactly__ 3 items".

 The __emphasized__ phrases indicate we want the slice of the population that exactly equals a certain value.

+### Setting lower.tail parameter in R

+Strictly speaking, the cumulative distribution shows the percentage of the population that lies below some target value (i.e. percentile).
+Generally you usually want `1 minus cumulative distribution`, which tells the percentage of the population that lies in the range of interest.
+The distribution functions in `R` have a `lower.tail` option for this purpose.
+Set `lower.tail = FALSE` to get `1 - cumulative distribution` or set it to `TRUE` to get the default behavior.

 ## Binomial